Speed: The GCS ENCS Cluster

 2. Use the sbatch command to submit your job script to the scheduler.

-The Speed GitHub contains a sample bash job script.
+Check Speed GitHub for a sample bash job script.

 B.3 How to resolve “Disk quota exceeded” errors?